 Cost savings were quickly evident too.
 Instead of paying £800 for each new PDA, the company was spending just £100 for a smartphone, it discovered that battery life was longer, and the cost of repairing or replacing broken devices was also much lower.

 Switching to the Scandit Barcode Scanner has also allowed ERS Medical to enhance its track and trace system.
 This now logs every scan during each stage of the delivery process, from the moment the pathology specimen bags are picked up by the drivers at each hospital or medical centre on their round through to when they are dropped off at the lab and scanned out.
 A full audit of every journey, with accurate times, is accessible and this allows the company to ensure it adheres to its pre-agreed KPIs.

-“We are charged with the safe transportation of important, and often time-critical pathology specimens and it is important that we can account for their safe pick up and despatch at every stage,” commented Stephen Sullivan, Head of Projects at ERS Medical.
+“We are charged with the safe transportation of important, and often time-critical pathology specimens and it is important that we can account for their safe pick up and despatch at every stage,” commented Gary Brown, Courier Operations Manager at ERS Medical.
 “By making use of the speed and accuracy of the Scandit Barcode Scanner app on smartphones, our drivers can do their jobs more efficiently and more easily, and we can monitor every part of this process to ensure it provides 100% customer satisfaction.”

 By making use of the speed and accuracy of the Scandit’s barcode scanning in our smartphone app, our drivers can do their jobs more efficiently and easily, and we can monitor every part of the delivery process to ensure we have a reliable track-and-trace system.